 Cat's usually aren't very vocal with each other, except for a female cat and her kittens.
-Many scientists actually believe that house cats verbalize with their humans in the same way that they do with their kittens.
+Many scientists actually believe that the meow is a manipulative behavior cats adopt to get what you want.
 Meowing directed at humans is a trait of domestication and a way for cats to communicate with their owners.
 Because adult cats don't meow at each other, it's not uncommon for your kitten to gradually get quieter as it ages.
 This is not something you need to worry about.

 Accepting Your Cat

 Sometimes cats (like people) just need a bit of encouragement.
 If your cat remains silent, just enjoy your pet for who it is.
 Cats are naturally quiet animals.
 If you're unable to get your cat to vocalize don't feel too bad about it.
 Adult meowing may not be in its nature.
 You might even count your blessings, as other people are troubled with excessive vocalization in their cats.

 How doc cats communicate with each other?
 Library of Congress.